MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

 1) A one dimensional cellular automaton is proposed for implementing the Gompertz model to formulate tumor growth dynamics, which is called Gompertz CA.

 2) First a discrete model is derived from standard Gompertz model.
-Then, stohastically evolutionary rules for the Gompertz CA are developped based on fitness and the discrete Gompertz model.
+Then, stohastically evolutionary rules for the Gompertz CA are developped based on fitness (genome-position dependent) and the discrete Gompertz model.
 The Gopertz CA is therefore randomized by the stohastically evolutionary rules, so that it can be represented with a stohastic process or a stohastic differential equation.

 3) A growing tumor is regarded as a self-organized complex evolutionary system.
 Tumors, in terms of complex systems, can be analogous to cellular automata and tumor cells to automaton cells.

+4) The standard conitnious Gompertz model:
+The Gompertz model is the best-known mathematical equation for modeling tumor growth:

+V(t)=Voexp(A/B(1-exp(-Bt), V(t=0)=Vo

+5) The discrete Gompertz model:

+dV(t)/dt=AVoexp(-Bt)exp(A/B(1-exp(-Bt))

+Let t--->0 (small enough) then

+dV(t)/dt=(V(T+to)-V(t))/To, where t now is a discrete time, t=kTo (k=1,2,...) and To is the discrete time interval.

+So, V((k+1)To)=V(kTo)+AVoToexp(A/B(1-exp(-BkTo))), discrete Gompertz model (undelies the Gompertz CA as the one of the two evolutionary stohastic rules).

+6) The Compertz CA is constructed with a one dimensional cellular automaton:
+                  TGM=<t,Cells,CellSpace,Neighbors,Rules>
+   The Gompertz CA defines its cell neighborhood according to the Moore neighborhood: Ngh(i)={Cell(i-1), Cell(i+1)}.
+   The cell neighborhood is a field of evolutionary rules that regulates the states of Cell(i)

+7) Gompertz CA cells are divided into normal cells and abnormal(tumorous cells), which are represented with different states of Gompertz CA cells: Si(t) in {0,1}, where 0 indicates that cell(i) is normal at discrete time t and 1 indicates an abnormal Gompertz CA cell (tumorous).

+8) The evolutionary rules of Gompertz CA:
+The evolution of a given cell depends on the state of the two neighbors and the fitness of cell(i).
+A normal CA cell probably at discrete time t probably evolves into a tumorous CA cell at the next time t+1.

+The state of any Gompertz CA cell is not reversible: 0 can become 1 but 1 can not bacome 0.
+Gompertz CA cells take ecolutionary computing simoultaneously.
+At time t=0, the state if any Gompertz CA cell expept those that become parents ( so increased fitness) is zero.

+9) Rules:

+Si(t+To)=si(t), if si(t)=1 or pi(t)<=P and si(t)+1, otherwise

+pi(t)=po, if si-1(t)=0 and si+1(t)=0 and 2po if si-1(t)=1 and si+1(t)=1 and po(1-ΔV(t)/ΔVmax), otherwise

+where pi(t) is called the evolutionary probability of Cell(i) at discrete time t
+      P is the probable threshold belonging to [0,1] and generated with a uniform distribution (probability function) po is the fitness of Cell(i) at discrete time t ΔV(t) and ΔVmax are the ideal increment and the probable maximum increment in the volume of the tumor simulated by the Gompertz model CA at discrete time t.